Sampling as Bandits: Evaluation-Efficient Design for Black-Box Densities: General Framework

 \subsection{Proposal Density and Proposal Sequence}

-We discuss a choice of the proposal density $u$ and the proposal sequence $\U = \{ \theta_i \}_{i=1}^{\infty}$ in BIS.
-In standard importance sampling, there exists an optimal proposal density in terms with the variance reduction of the Monte Carlo estimation.
-However, such a proposal density depends on the target density itself, which is black-box and not available in our setting.
-In the first place, the lack of information on the target density---such as the mode and the decay of the tail probability---means that we have little knowledge with which to design the proposal density.
-We therefore consider the uniform density over the domain $\Theta$ as a natural default choice of the proposal density $u$.
+We discuss the choice of the proposal density $u$ and the corresponding proposal sequence $\U = \{ \theta_i \}_{i=1}^{\infty}$ in BIS.
+In standard importance sampling, an optimal proposal density exists in terms with minimizing the variance of the Monte Carlo estimator.
+However, this proposal density depends on the target density itself, which is black-box and unavailable in our setup.
+Since key properties of the black-box target density---such as its modes or tail behavior---are unknown a priori, there is even little basis for constructing a tailored proposal density.
+Therefore, we adopt the uniform density over the domain $\Theta$ as a natural and robust default choice for the proposal density $u$.

+Crucially, the proposal sequence $\U$ need not consist of i.i.d.~random samples, since unbiasedness is no longer a primary interest for BIS.
+Any dependent random or deterministic sequence can be employed, provided it converges weakly to the proposal density $u$.
+Space-filling sequences from Quasi-Monte Carlo \citep[QMC;][]{Dick2010} are ideal for the proposal sequence, exhibiting rapid convergence to the uniform density $u$ \citep{Morokoff1994}.

+A celebrated result in QMC theory establishes that numerical integration using $N$ points from a space-filling sequence achieves a convergence rate of $\mathcal{O}( ( \log N )^{d-1} N^{-1} )$.
+This rate is asymptotically faster than the rate of standard Monte Carlo integration $\mathcal{O}( N^{-1/2} )$ for large sample sizes $N$ \citep{Morokoff1994}.
+Nevertheless, importance sampling with space-filling sequences can be inefficient for small-to-medium sample sizes $N$.
+This is because these sequences are designed for uniform exploration, failing to adapt to the high-probability regions of a specific target. utilizing a space-filling sequence within the BIS framework can be viewed as a sequential permutation of the sequence, such that exploration begins in the high-probability regions of the target.
+This ensures robust approximation accuracy across both small and large sample sizes $N$.

-Note that the proposal sequence $\U$ does not have to be i.i.d.~random samples from the proposal density $u$, since unbiasedness is no longer of interest in BIS.
-Any dependent random sequence or deterministic sequence can be used if it converges to $u$.
-In this regard, space-filling sequences in QMC exhibit fast convergence to the uniform proposal density $u$ \citep{Morokoff1994}.
-Our default choice of the proposal sequence is the Halton sequence \citep{Halton1964}, which is arguably the most common space-filling sequence in practice.
-It is originally defined for the unit-cube domain but is immediately amenable to hyperrectangular domains.
-For clarity, we define a version of the Halton sequence scaled to the hyperrectangular domain $\Theta = [a_{(1)}, b_{(1)}] \times \cdots \times [a_{(d)}, b_{(d)}]$, where $a_{(i)}$ and $b_{(i)}$ denote the left and right boundary of the domain at the $i$-th coordinate.
+Our default recommendation of the proposal sequence is the Halton sequence \citep{Halton1964}, which is arguably the most widely adopted space-filling sequence in practice.
+While originally defined for the unit cube, the Halton sequence is readily amenable to arbitrary hyperrectangles.
+For clarity, we define the Halton sequence scaled to the hyperrectangular domain $\Theta = \prod_{i=1}^d [a_{(i)}, b_{(i)}]$, where $a_{(i)}$ and $b_{(i)}$ denote the lower and upper boundaries for each coordinate $i$, respectively.